Hire compliantly inMalta Talk to an Expert

 The employment contract must contain at least:

-• Time of notice
+• termination notice period.

 Working Hours

-The standard work week in Malta is 40 hours up to 48 hours, depending on the industry.
+The standard work week in Malta is 40 to 48 hours, depending on the industry.
 An employer can ask an employee to work more than 48 hours per week, but the employee must consent.
 Employers cannot retaliate against an employee for refusing to work overtime.
 If the employee consents to working more than 48 hours a week, the employer must provide the daily and weekly rest periods established by law.
 Employees can withdraw consent to work more than 48 hours per week.

 For most industries in Malta, overtime is regulated by the Wage Regulation Order (WRO).
 Employees not covered by the WRO are paid at a rate of 50% over the regular rate for work in excess of 40 hours a week, averaged over a four-week period or shift cycle determined by the employer.